Mobile-First Indexing: What it Means and Best Practices?

 Dynamic Serving Sites

-For all types, consistency in structured data, meta tags, and internal linking across versions is key to maintaining visibility in search results.
+For all website types, consistency in structured data, meta tags, and internal linking across versions is key to maintaining visibility in search results.

 Mobile-First Indexing Checklist: Key Optimization Areas